ngeor/blog/_posts/2017/2017-12-20-one-script-to-version-all.md

 - versioning
 ---

 This is just a fun hacking post.
-I put together a script that is able to handle all versioning strategies that I mentioned about in the <a href="{{ site.baseurl }}/2017/12/18/on-versioning.html" target="_blank">post about versioning</a>.
+I put together a script that is able to handle all versioning strategies that I mentioned about in the <a href="{% post_url 2017/2017-12-18-on-versioning %}" target="_blank">post about versioning</a>.

 <!--more-->